 2) Maintain Necessary Supplies

-Each department will receive a COVID-19 kit on or before August 3 to include two transaction counter dividers, two large floor stickers, two transaction counter stickers, one sanitizer station, one bottle of Purell, two packages of Terri towels, one bottle of hand sanitizer per employee, and appropriate signage.
+Each department received a COVID-19 kit in early August, which included two transaction counter dividers, two large floor stickers, two transaction counter stickers, one sanitizer station, one bottle of Purell, two packages of Terri towels, one bottle of hand sanitizer per employee, and appropriate signage.
 Contact Jeff Van Gelder, UNI Warehouse, to obtain any additional supplies deemed necessary according to the hazard assessment or any other relevant items such as tissue, floor markings, cleaning supplies or sanitizer refills.

 3) Physical Distancing